hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 There are some commonly sound approaches with regard to, loosely speaking, "calculating performance of the strategy on a portfolio".
-Obviously what one calculates depends on what the definition of "performance" is.
+Obviously, what one calculates depends on what the definition of "performance" is.
 Listed below are some generally used methods:

 1. The return, or the internal rate of return.
 Usually used for stocks on simple strategies.